cancercentereu/ccai_client/README.md

 ```

 ## How to use
-Please take a look at the `examples` folder.
-The notebook [working_with_slides.ipynb](/examples/working_with_slides.ipynb) shows how to use the library to download histopathology data.
+Please take a look at the `notebooks` folder.
+The notebook [working_with_slides.ipynb](/notebooks/working_with_slides.ipynb) shows how to use the library to download histopathology data.